Kirk Apartment demolition underway with owner's contractors

 During Tuesday's regular council meeting Deputy City Administrator Brent Hinson explained the building's owner, Ed Kent, was able to reach an agreement with his insurance company to begin the demolition, which was underway by Wednesday afternoon.

-With the 84th Annual North Iowa Band Festival scheduled for downtown the Memorial Day weekend, foot traffic will be considerable higher, and safety is paramount for any community event.
+With the 84th annual North Iowa Band Festival scheduled for downtown Memorial Day weekend, foot traffic will be considerable higher, and safety is paramount for any community event.

 People are also reading…